gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 -  $M_p$ -- Unit weight of product $p$
 -  $H_s$ -- Height of shelf $s$
 -  $H_p$ -- Height of product $p$
+-  $SL$ -- Slack, maximum difference in block starting points and between block max and min width

 ## Objective
 The objective is formulated as multiobjective problem